-Written by Henry Poskitt, originally published in February 2017
+Written by John Buckley and Henry Poskitt, originally published in February 2017

 Wearables are a unique and exciting space in the technology environment.
 The combination of virtual and real-world application brings its own unique challenges.
 While context of use is always important in UX design, in wearables it is crucial to be even more precise and focussed.
 The increased cost of manufacture and time to market means the risk is even greater.
 Frontend.com have collected these guiding design principals for wearables.